Poorvansh30/Python-based-thin-airfoil-theory-solver.-/README.md

 5. Use the Biot–Savart law to compute the **induced velocity field** around the airfoil and visualize it as a streamline/contour plot.
 6. Cross-validate bound circulation two ways: by integrating γ(θ) directly, and via a **velocity line integral** around a rectangular control volume.

-Results for the NACA 6412 airfoil are validated against ANSYS CFD data from Assignment 1.
+Results for the NACA 6412 airfoil are validated against ANSYS CFD data.

 ---